JuantAldea/ntfs-3g/README.md

 Windows system happily ask you if you want to format your drive because it is "unreadable".

+See https://en.wikipedia.org/wiki/NTFS#Master_File_Table for some information about the MFT.

 Hopping this will save the life os someone as it did to me :D